nicholas-long/environment/zet/20231117071155/README.md

-# testing automatic blog post creation
+# testing automatic blog post creation with ChatGPT

 - creating blog posts automatically with chatgpt
 - i don't want to do this for my blog but it's something i was discussing with someone recently